jooshkins/SprayBottle/README.md

 - [x] Admin mode with optional parameters and console
 - [x] Optional launching scripts with admin rights
 - [x] Info section for storing documentation
+- [x] Support of Non Powershell Scripts

 ### Planned Features
 - [ ] Cross Platform Support Linux and OSX
-- [ ] Support of Non Powershell Scripts
 - [ ] Saved sets of tasks
 - [ ] Pushing remote cmds

 For more details see the: [Road Map](https://github.com/jooshkins/spraybottle/projects/1)

 ### Current Limitations:
-* Only works with Windows and PowerShell scripts.
+* Only works with Windows.

 ### Built with: